prashant55web/prashant55web.github.io/index.md

 **Bug Fix:**

 1. Fixed issue - Added compatibility with RealOnePageCheckout plugin (nopTemplate).
-[Note: We have made plugin compatible with RealOnePageCheckout plugin of nopTemplate, for that you need to make few minor changes, please take a
+[Note: We have made plugin compatible with RealOnePageCheckout plugin of nopTemplate, for that you need to make few minor changes.
-<details><summary>look here . ]</summary>

-**Feature:**

-1. Added support for root theme for nopCommerce 4.10
 </details>

 <details>
 <summary>Version 1.3.3</summary>

   <table>
     <tr>